Absorbing Man: Powers and abilities

-Courtesy of a magic potion, Crusher Creel has the ability to mimic the matter/strength of anything nearby/anyone he is near.
-Most commonly, he uses his powers to duplicate the properties of anything that he touches—solids, liquids, gases, or even energy sources.
-This transformation also extends to the items that Creel was wearing and carrying when Loki's potion took effect (for example, if Creel touches the metal titanium, his body, clothes, and wrecking ball takes on its appearance and properties).
-He can absorb sufficient mass of a large object (e.g., a building) to attain the same height.
-While in different altered forms, he still maintains his intellect, capacity for speech, and full physical movement (although his first attempt at absorbing water temporarily cost Creel's sanity when he tried to keep himself from drifting apart in the ocean).
+Carl Creel has the ability to mimic the matter or strength of anything nearby or anyone he is near.
+Most commonly, the Absorbing Man uses his powers to duplicate the qualities of anything that he touches—solids, liquids, gases, or even energy sources.
+This transformation also extends to the items that Creel was wearing and carrying when Loki's magic potion took effect (for example, if Creel touches the metal titanium, his body, clothes, and wrecking ball takes on its appearance and properties).
+He can absorb sufficient mass from a large object (e.g., a building) to attain the same height.
+While in different alternate forms, he still maintains his intellect, capacity for speech, and full physical movement (although his first attempt at absorbing water temporarily cost Creel's sanity when he tried to keep himself from drifting apart in the ocean).
 His body was able to reform itself after being broken or damaged, especially a severed arm which Wolverine cuts off during the Secret Wars.

-Creel's overall power increases in direct proportion to the material he duplicates.
-There seems to be almost no limit to what Creel absorbs, as he have mimicked the properties of bronze; Odin's Cosmic Bolt and later cyclonic storm; diamond; glass; light; rock, silk, soil; spikes; steel; Thor's uru hammer Mjolnir; water; and even the whole realm of Asgard itself, although draining the Sentry's energies proved too much for Creel, causing him to become overloaded with it and nearly killing him.
-Creel is also now capable of combining previously absorbed abilities.
+Equipment

+Absorbing Man is also shown to wield a ball and chain when in battle.